All-Ireland Minor Hurling Championship

 The GAA Hurling All-Ireland Minor Championship (known for sponsorship reasons as the Electric Ireland GAA Hurling All-Ireland Minor Championship) is an annual inter-county hurling competition organised by the Gaelic Athletic Association (GAA).
 It is the highest inter-county hurling competition for male players under the age of 17 in Ireland and has been contested every year - except for a three-year absence during the Emergency - since 1928.

 The final, currently held on the third Sunday in August, is the culmination of a series of games played during July and August, with the winning team receiving the Irish Press Cup.
 The qualification procedures for the championship have changed several times throughout its history.
 Currently, qualification is limited to teams competing in the Leinster and Munster Championships as well as Galway.
 Having previously been played on a straight knockout basis, the championship has incorporated a round robin since 2018.

 Five teams currently participate in the All-Ireland Championship, with the most successful teams coming from the provinces of Leinster and Munster.
 Kilkenny, Cork and Tipperary are considered "the big three" of hurling.
 They have won 63 championships between them.

 The title has been won by 10 different teams, all of whom have won the title more than once.
 The all-time record-holders are Tipperary, who have won the championship on 22 occasions.
-Tipperary are the current champions.
+Limerick are the current champions.